Introduction: What is Blogging?

 Logging in

-Log into your wordpress admin site by going to http://<yoursite>/wp-admin1
+Log into your wordpress admin site by going to http://<yoursite>/wp-admin

 The Admin Menu